Andalucia in Winter: 10+ Best Things to Do By a Local

 Summer in Andalucia is amazing if you’re looking for a relaxing beach holiday, but it isn’t for exploring and visiting historical buildings as temperatures are very high in most Andalusian cities, especially places that don’t have coasts like Seville or Cordoba.

-The pleasant and sunny weather, fewer crowds, and cheaper accommodation options in winter give you more opportunities to visit amazing historical buildings that have been recognised by UNESCO.
+The pleasant and sunny weather, fewer crowds, and cheaper accommodation options in winter give you more opportunities to visit amazing historical buildings that UNESCO has recognised.

 There are 7 UNESCO World Heritage Sites in Andalucia, and they are:

-📌 TIP: The UNESCO World Heritage Sites in Seville, Cordoba, and Granada are very popular, so make sure to book your tickets in advance.
+The UNESCO World Heritage Sites in Seville, Cordoba, and Granada are very popular, so book your tickets in advance.
 It’s also better to book them online because you often get tickets a bit cheaper.

 7. Pamper yourself at the Turkish Baths

-While swimming in the sea may not be an option, there are other ways to relax and be in the water during the winter months, like visiting a spa or a Turkish Bath.
+While swimming in the sea may not be an option, there are other ways to relax and be in the water during winter, like visiting a spa or a Turkish Bath.

 You can find beautiful and unique Turkish Baths in Andalucia.
 For example, Hammam Al Ándalus has Arab Baths in Malaga, Granada and Cordoba.